 Testers will be able to interact with interactive components in your Figma prototype, regardless of whether you've enabled interacted components on the maze or not.

 If you simply want testers to be able to interact with a realistic prototype (e.g. with functional checkboxes, toggles, etc.) without recording those interactions in the path, you don't have to take any additional steps.
-Simply leave the interactive components toggle disabled on the maze draft — the interactive components will still work.
+You can just leave the interactive components toggle disabled on the maze draft — the interactive components will still work.

 On the other hand, if certain interactions are instrumental for the path analysis, you need to allow interactive components to be captured in your paths by following the steps below:

-- Add your Figma prototype to your maze.
+- Import your Figma prototype containing interactive components.

-- In the mission block, enable the toggle Enable interactive components to allow “change to” interactions involving component variants (e.g. enabling/disabling a toggle) to be captured in your expected path.
+- Enable the toggle Enable interactive components to allow “change to” interactions involving component variants (e.g. enabling/disabling a toggle) to be captured in your expected path.
+Note that this toggle only appears if interactive components are detected in the Figma file.

 How do interactive components work with results and reporting in Maze?